San Pedro Garza García

-San Pedro Garza García (also known as San Pedro) is part of the Monterrey Metropolitan area of Nuevo León.
-It is a contemporary commercial suburb of the larger metropolitan city of Monterrey and it's considered as the richest in Mexico and Latin America.

-It has luxury shopping malls, large green areas, as well as important colleges and hospitals.
+San Pedro Garza García (also known simply as San Pedro) is a city in Mexico.
+It is part of the Monterrey Metropolitan area of Nuevo León.
+It is a contemporary commercial suburb of the larger metropolitan city of Monterrey.
+San Pedro is considered the richest city in Mexico and Latin America.
+It has luxury shopping malls, and large green areas, as well as important colleges and hospitals.
 Cerro de Chipinque and Chipinque Ecological Park are notable aspects of the city.
-The city hosts the head offices of companies like ALFA, Cemex, Gamesa, Vitro, Pyosa, Softtek and Cydsa.
+The city hosts the head offices of companies such as ALFA, Cemex, Gamesa, Vitro, Pyosa, Softtek and Cydsa.

+History

+The city that became San Pedro Garza García was founded in 1596 by Diego de Montemayor as the Hacienda de San Pedro de los Nogales.
+The land was granted by de Montemayor to his son, "El Mozo" de Montemayor, along with other settlers, as an agricultural settlement.
+The area remained a sedate agricultural settlement until the late 1800s, when it was elevated to villa status, and named Garza García in honor of Genaro Garza García, then-governor of Nuevo León.

+The village remained a small, agricultural community until the 1940s, when Alberto Santos González began the first urbanization efforts.
+He purchased and began to build Colonia del Valle, the first residential subdivision in Nuevo León.
+The town's population quickly grew, going from 5,338 inhabitants in 1950 to 14,943 in 1960 and 45,983 by 1970 as the city grew.

 Geography

 The municipality has an area of 70.78 sqkm and is primarily urban, located adjacent to the southwest side of Monterrey.
 It sits in a valley surrounded by mountains, most notably La Loma Larga and Sierra Madre Oriental.

 Chipinque Ecological Park

 On the slopes of Cerro de Chipinque, within the Cumbres de Monterrey national park, is the Chipinque Ecological Park, with 1,791 hectares, covering altitudes from 730 to 2,200 meters with representative flora and fauna.
 The annual average temperature is 21 °C.

 The Chipinque Ecological Park aims to conserve biodiversity through integrated management that ensures the conservation of its natural resources, which in turn promotes respect and appreciation of the ecosystem and geography of the place.

 On the 25th anniversary of the park, the Chipinque brand was redesigned, which revitalized the relationship that visitors have with the park.